300 AD to 1306

 are based in Dumfrieshire and the Irvines in Aberdeenshire.
 The split

 follows the unification of Scotland under Robert the Bruce.
-Robert was
+Robert was,

-in fact a Norman with the family name de Bruis; his family were
+in fact, a Norman with the family name de Bruis; his family were

 allocated the Ervine lands in SW Scotland and the Ervines, became loyal